muhammad-fiaz/GemGPT/README.md

 </div>

 GemGPT is a project that leverages the Gemma model published by Google to create powerful natural language processing applications using the GPT architecture.
-This repository contains the codebase for GemGPT, which aims to provide a user-friendly interface for utilizing the Gemma model in various AI applications.
+This repository contains the codebase for GemGPT, which aims to provide a user-friendly interface for fine-tuning the Gemma model for 2b and 7b variants.

 > Don't forget to star ⭐ and fork 🍴 the repository if you find GemGPT useful!